CireWire/animated-octo-waddle/README.md

 - `data/`: Contains the dataset used for the analysis.
 - `notebooks/`: Jupyter Notebook files for data analysis and clustering.
 Results and visualizations are included.
-- `results/`: Results and visualizations generated during the analysis.

 ## Usage